Certificate Course Content

 Social Learning Skills

-This session will focus on theory and application of social learning approaches.
+Explore the theory and application of social learning approaches.
 Participants will be given instruction and be able to develop approaches such as social reviews, social stories, power cards, and comic strip conversations.

 Help individuals diagnosed with Autism Spectrum Disorders become more independent through specific teaching strategies that include visual scheduling, modifying the environment, "learning how to learn" through use of consistent systems and by visually displaying preferred activities and reinforcement opportunities.